ChilliCream/graphql-platform/website/src/blog/2019-02-04-instrumentation-and-apollo-tracing.md

 _Instrumentation_ _API_ which has been evolved in two ways.
 First, we increased the amount of available diagnostic events for more fine-grained tracing scenarios.
-Second, we simplified the registering of _DiagnosticObservers_ by using _Dependancy Injection_ infrastructure.
+Second, we simplified the registering of _DiagnosticObservers_ by using _Dependency Injection_ infrastructure.
 In the next example we can see how to register a custom _DiagnosticObservers_.

 ```csharp